H-Fontaine/Rust-thread_pool/README.md

 # Thread Pool
 ### A simple thread pool coded in Rust to parallelize tasks.

-Built with the purpose to speed up the trainning of the neural network : https://github.com/Pyrrhos512/Rust-neural
+Built with the purpose to speed up the trainning of the [neural network](https://github.com/Pyrrhos512/Rust-neural)